Mules are a genetic hybrid that has been the workhorse for centuries in human society.

 Mules are bred by cross-breeding a mare with a jack, as mentioned above.
 After a gestational period of about 11 – 12 months, the mare gives birth to a baby mule, called a foal.

 The average mule is about 30 years old, but there have been mules that have lived well into their 40s.
 Mules are generally considered infertile.
-However,hinneys have had cases of pregnancy.
+However, hinnies have had cases of pregnancy.

-The primary cause for this infertility is as a result of the different structure and numbers preventing the chromosomes from pairing up properly and creating a successful embryo.
+The primary cause for this infertility is as a result of the different structures and numbers preventing the chromosomes from pairing up properly and creating a successful embryo.

-Mules and hinnies have 63 chromosomes, while donkeys and horses have 62 and 64 chromosomes respectively.
+Mules and hinnies have 63 chromosomes, while donkeys and horses have 62 and 64, respectively.
 This result in mule’s reproductive incompatibility.

 Population

 The mule species live on six of the seven continents, with the exception of Antarctica.
-They live almost entirely in human care because they are unable to breed in the wild to support a feral herd because of the above-discussed fertility problems.
+They live almost entirely in human care because they cannot breed in the wild to support a feral herd because of the above-discussed fertility problems.

 Reliable population numbers are almost difficult to achieve.
-Still, in the U.S, as of 1998, an alleged discovery of approximately 200,000 mules residing in the United States alone were registered by the Department of Agriculture.
+Still, in the U.S., as of 1998, the Department of Agriculture registered an alleged discovery of approximately 200,000 mules residing in the United States alone.
 As a species of primary significance, mules are confidential.